 Preparing for a Master’s Degree in Data Science in North Carolina

-Students who want to become data scientists should begin to prepare for a master’s degree during their undergraduate Bachelor’s of Science studies.
-Obtaining relevant work experience and taking the appropriate courses will greatly improve their chances of being accepted into a data science master’s program.
+If you are one of those ambitious candidates, then you should begin preparing for a master’s degree during your undergraduate studies.
+Obtaining relevant work experience and taking the appropriate courses will greatly improve your chances of being accepted into a highly competitive data science master’s program.

 Undergraduate Degree and Master’s Prerequisite Courses

-Graduate schools that offer data science programs seek students who have the appropriate background for this field.
-Such preparation entails:
+Graduate schools that offer data science programs prefer students who have the appropriate background for this field.
+This kind of preparation entails:

-- Obtaining a Bachelor’s of Science degree in a quantitative field such as computer science, statistics, applied math, or engineering
+- Earning a bachelor’s degree in a quantitative field such as computer science, statistics, applied math, or engineering

 - Taking courses in key disciplines such as calculus I and II, linear algebra, statistics, quantitative methods, and programming languages